Ravij22/IR_Spectra/README.md

     1. Create a new MySQL database with the name you specified in the $db_name variable.

-    2. Import the database schema by executing the following command from the project's root directory: mysql -u <db_user> -p <db_name> < database/schema.sql
+    2. Import the database schema from in the database folder.

 # Running the Website